kriana/SilVerPLuM/README.md

 # Q.T.M.O - Questions that might occur

+## My savegame is broken!
+There's unfortunately no guarantee that everything works.
+There can be always bugs and some error maybe caused by some other program can lead to this.
+Always make backups.

+## My game won't load
+Should only happen if something crashed.
+Just verify your installation with Steam or re-install your game.
+You can also report this incident (plus the contents of 'Profile log') - maybe it's caused by a bug.

+## My mod won't load
+You can see the error in 'Profile log'.
+If it's not caused by you, report this incident.

 ## Why not FAQ?
 No questions have been asked so far.
 They aren't 'frequently asked questions' (;